-- at the time NSW Treasury collected their information, the person was given a privacy notice (template at Appendix A) to inform them their information would or might be disclosed to the proposed recipient, and that disclosure is directly related to the purpose for which the information was collected, - the person concerned has consented to the proposed disclosure, or - an exemption applies (see section 3.1.6 for more information).
+- at the time NSW Treasury collected their information, the person was given a privacy notice (template at Appendix A) to inform them their information would or might be disclosed to the proposed recipient, and that disclosure is directly related to the purpose for which the information was collected; - the person concerned has consented to the proposed disclosure; or - an exemption applies (see section 3.1.6 for more information).

-In addition to the above, NSW Treasury can also disclose personal information (but not health information) if the person was notified of the disclosure at the time of collection-even if the purpose of that disclosure is not directly related to the purpose of collection.
-Notification of the disclosure is not enough in the case of health information unless the purpose of that disclosure is also directly related to the purpose of collection.
+In addition to the above, NSW Treasury can also disclose personal information (but not health information) if the person was notified of the disclosure at the time of collection - even if the purpose of that disclosure is not directly related to the purpose of collection.
+Notification of the disclosure is not enough in the case of health information unless the purpose of that disclosure is also directly related to the purpose of that disclosure is also directly related to the purpose of collection.